Protests underway in cities from Washington to Los Angeles in wake of Supreme Court abortion decision

 The demonstration has been peaceful and there have been no arrests or any reason for Capitol Police to intervene.
 Law enforcement is on hand because authorities are still concerned about domestic violent extremists who may see the large crowds as an opportunity for violence.

+Demonstrators in Los Angeles clogged the 110 freeway as it passed through downtown, blocking traffic.
+While abortion will remain legal in California, the protesters said they were showing their concern and support for women in other states.

 In Atlanta, several hundred people in two different demonstrations merged and gathered in front of the Capitol.
-Almost all of the people were protesting the decision.
-A CNN crew saw one counter-protester where one group began its march a few miles away.
+Almost all the people were protesting the decision.
+A CNN crew saw one counterprotester where one group began its march a few miles away.

 In Texas, a large crowd gathered in front of a federal courthouse in downtown Austin.
 People took to a microphone to tell stories, many of fear and frustration.
 Some carried signs, including one that said "Pro-life is a lie, they don't care if we die."